 Candidate generation has several interesting properties.
 First, the set of minimal candidates may increase or decrease in size as a result of a measurement; however, a candidate, once eliminated can never reappear.
-As measurements accumulate, eliminated minimal candidates are replaced by larger candidates.
-Second, if an assumption appears in every minimal candidate (and thus every candidate), then that assumption is necessarily false (i.e., that component is necessarily faulted).
+As measurements accumulate eliminated minimal candidates are replaced by larger candidates.
+Second, if an assumption appears in every minimal candidate (and thus every candidate), then that assumption is necessarily false.
 Third, the presupposition that there is only a single fault (exploited in all previous model-based troubleshooting strategies), is equivalent to assuming all candidates are singletons.
 In this case, the set of candidates can be obtained by intersecting all the conflicts.

-2.6 Conflict recognition strategy
+2.6.
+Conflict recognition strategy

 The remaining task involves incrementally constructing the conflicts used by candidate generation.
 In this section we first present a simple model of conflict recognition.
-This approach is then refined into a more efficient strategy.
+This approach is then refined into an efficient strategy.

-A conflict can be identified by selecting a set of assumptions, referred to as an environment, and testing whether or not they are inconsistent with the observations.5 If they are, then the inconsistent environment is a conflict.
-This requires an inference strategy $\mathbf{C}(\text{OBS,ENV})$ which, given the set of observations OBS made thus far and the environment ENV, determines whether the combination is consistent.
-In our example, after measuring F = 10, and before measuring G = 12, $\mathbf{C}(\{F = 10\}, \{A_1, M_1, M_2\})$ (leaving off the inputs) is false indicating the conflict $\langle A_1, M_1, M_2 \rangle$.
+A conflict can be identified by selecting a set of assumptions, referred to as an environment, and testing if they are inconsistent with the observations.4 If they are, then the inconsistent environment is a conflict.
+This requires an inference strategy C(OBS, ENV) which given the set of observations OBS made thus far, and the environment ENV, determines whether the combination is consistent.
+In our example, after measuring F = 10, and before measuring G = 12, $C(\{F = 10\}, \{A_1, M_1, M_2\})$ (leaving off the inputs) is false indicating the conflict $\langle A_1, M_1, M_2 \rangle$.
 This approach is refined as follows: